Chipdelmal/Chipdelmal.github.io/_artsci/2022-07-06-LastfmStrips.md

 Caamp,Boys (Side B),Send the Fisherman,07 Jul 2022 21:59
 ```

-Where each datapoint is stored in the order: `Artist, Album, Song Name, Datetime`; and the full dataset comprises of XXXXX datapoints.
+Where each datapoint is stored in the order: `Artist, Album, Song Name, Datetime`; and the full dataset comprises of 180,000 datapoints.

 ## Last.fm Cleaning Pipeline